IotaHydrae/IotaHydrae/README.md

+- C & Rust
 - linux kernel hacker
 - embedded linux bsp engineer

-I specialize in researching bootloader and OS kernel, I'm also kind of an expert in the field of display technology.
+I specialize in researching bootloader, OS kernel, device drivers.

+I'm also kind of an expert in the field of display technology.

 start projects on @[embeddedboys](https://github.com/embeddedboys/)